 IT Asset Lifecycle Management: the Cure for Your IT Budget

-This article will explain what IT asset lifecycle is, how it can help you save your hardware and software spending, and share the industry best practices of IT asset lifecycle management.
+This article will explain what IT asset lifecycle is, and explore industry best practices of IT asset lifecycle management.

 a shopaholic IT manager sits at the computer and thanks about buying more devices, while he already has lots of unused devices in the room. an illustration to the main idea of the article